guilhermesimoes/guilhermesimoes.github.io/_posts/2020-10-19-shaders-case-study-pokemon-battles.md

 First, this maximum distance to the center is precomputed so that it is not repeated for every pixel. `- 0.5` centers the image in clip space. `length` calculates the distance of each pixel to the center.
 Finally, that distance is compared with the `cutoff`.

-If the condition was `dist < cutoff` the black circle would expand from the middle of the screen.
-By changing the condition to `dist >= 1 - cutoff`, the black circle collapses into the middle.
+By doing `dist < (1.0 - cutoff) * maxRadius` the black circle collapses into the middle.
+If the condition was `dist > cutoff * maxRadius` the black circle would expand from the middle of the screen.
 </div>

 <hr />